ROCm/rocWMMA/README.md

 ### Samples

-These are stand-alone, real-world use cases of the rocWMMA API.
+These are standalone, practical use cases for the rocWMMA API.
 They have minimal dependencies and represent a targeted application with a fixed set of parameters.

 ## GEMM

 Use MMA to demonstrate rocWMMA API usage in the context of wave-level GEMM computation, in both simplified and optimized versions.

-**Simple GEMM**
+### Simple GEMM

 Simple GEMM algorithm demonstration without LDS memory usage and no transpose.